-Tours from Cancun are very common and usually involve unlimited drinks, snorkeling, lunch, and fantastic views.
+Catamaran tours from Cancun are very common and usually involve unlimited drinks, snorkeling, lunch, and fantastic views.
 Now, you can book these through your resort if you wish, however, be prepared to pay a huge premium.
 Back in 2019, I paid over $120 USD for a half-day tour through a resort!

 Did you forget your snorkeling equipment?
 No worries, snorkeling equipment is included in this tour as well as an open bar and snacks.
-You’ll also get to take a trip to downtown Isla Mujeres, where you can expereince the true Mexican island life and some of the other fun things to do in Isla Mujeres like shopping!
+You’ll also get to take a trip to downtown Isla Mujeres, where you can experience the true Mexican island life and some of the other fun things to do in Isla Mujeres like shopping!

-Overall I loved the sailing tour, and it was one of the best sailing tours I have done in Mexico (mainly because we got to see turtles.)
+Overall I loved the sailing tour, and it was one of the best sailing tours I have done in Mexico (mainly because we got to see turtles).
 The huge catamaran had lots of space, and the drinks never stop flowing!
 Plus it only costs $80 USD per person – what a steal!

 If you’re more into relaxing with a drink in hand and don’t want to spend all day long at sea, don’t worry, there are plenty of activities available for you in Cancun.
 Cancun is known for its nightlife and amazing clubs and as I grew up, I found this out very quickly.